RaphaelJDDS/RaphaelJDDS/README.md

 - Science and computing nerd;
-- Currently interested on code decompilation and neural networks.
+- Currently interested on code decompilation and neural networks (& fascinated by the semiconductor industry);
 - Working on the development of a (personal) website for testing purposes;

 <!---